renuka2593/playwright-complete/README.md

 # Playwright Complete

-This project is a complete setup for end-to-end testing using Playwright.
+Welcome to Playwright Complete, your one-stop solution for seamless end-to-end testing with Playwright!

 ## Project Structure